The German Dative Case: The Complete Quick-and-Easy Guide

 Sie hat einer Tante das Geld gegeben.
 (She gave the money to an aunt.)

-Ich habe das in einer Geschichte gelesen.
-(I read that in a story.)
+Das habe ich in einer Zeitung gelesen.
+(I read that in a newspaper.)

 Neuter Indefinite Article